sribna/laravel-csv-translation/README.md

 First, LCT will try to find and parse a CSV file for the current context.
 We have specified "user" so the expected file is `resources/lang/uk/context/user.csv`.

-Once found and parsed, LCT checks `Hello :user` key in an array of translations.
-If the key and its value (translation) is set, further processing is stopped and we see the translated string `Привіт, Юра`
+Once found and parsed, LCT checks `Hello :user` key in the array of translations.
+If the key is set, further processing is stopped and we see the translated string.

-If the context file is not found OR doesn't contain `Hello :user` key, LCT will check  "parent" file `resources/lang/uk/context/_uk.csv`, which is a working copy of `resources/lang/uk/_uk.csv` (has been copied automatically during translator initialization)
+Otherwise, LCT will check "parent" file `resources/lang/uk/context/_uk.csv`, which is a working copy of `resources/lang/uk/_uk.csv` (has been copied automatically during translator initialization)

-If the parent file doesn't contain `Hello :user` OR its translation isn't set, LCT loads the distributed translation file `resources/lang/uk/uk.csv` (contains all translations for your app) and appends `Hello :user` to `resources/lang/uk/context/user.csv` and `resources/lang/uk/context/_uk.csv` so you can translate it later using a spreadsheet editor.
+If the parent file doesn't contain `Hello :user`, LCT loads the distributed translation file `resources/lang/uk/uk.csv` (contains all translations for your app) and appends `Hello :user` key to `resources/lang/uk/context/user.csv` and `resources/lang/uk/context/_uk.csv` so you can translate it later using a spreadsheet editor.

 *As you see, specifying context in `t()` function can be quite tedious.
 You can skip it and use default route URI context or set globally (e.g per view)*